RAMsteam

 possible to eventually reach the same conclusion, which is to pivot, or

-.
+switch_root.
 Reaching this step might require decryption of

 file-systems, but for us, it’s mostly about network configuration.
 Note:

-resembles what chroot
+the switch_root resembles what chroot does,

 and by that extend, containers.
 Again, Gentoo wiki has more on this.